apache/struts-site/source/security/index.md

  * `struts.disallowProxyMemberAccess=true` - disallow proxied objects from being used in OGNL expressions as they may present a security risk
  * `struts.disallowDefaultPackageAccess=true` - disallow access to classes in the default package which should not be used in production
  * `struts.ognl.disallowCustomOgnlMap=true` - disallow construction of custom OGNL maps which can be used to bypass the SecurityMemberAccess policy
+ * `struts.ognl.valueStackFallbackToContext=false` - disable fallback to OGNL context lookup if expression does not evaluate to a valid value

 #### Allowlist Capability